Please check Librarian’s Blog page for updates and other happenings around the library.

 A Stranger in the Kingdom by Howard Frank Mosher discussion 9/23/2016

-Patrons can “check out” a park pass for free entry into Vermont State Historic Sites, Vermont State Parks and the Brattleboro Museum & Art Center.
+Patrons can “check out” a park pass for free entry into Vermont State Historic Sites, Vermont State Parks and the Brattleboro Museum & Art Center as well as Hildene-The Lincoln Family Home.
 Ask for one at the Library’s front desk.

 On the first Saturday of every month at 10:30am in the Children’s Room, we read stories, sing songs and do simple crafts.
 Bring your little one and join us for a half hour of fun!